Deepak-K-Anand/Table.js/README.md

 ```html
 <div id="container"></div>
 ```
 that would wrap the HTML Table.
+The Table will be added to this DIV element as it's child.
 One can also apply **Twitter Bootstrap** on the wrapper DIV to make the contained HTML Tables to be responsive too.
 ```html
 <div id="container" class="table-responsive"></div>
 ```